 - Reduce your overall project timeframe, because you don’t need to include training at the beginning of the project schedule

 - Reduce risk, because you don’t need to worry about how well the team members will learn the material and how skilled they will be after the training is complete

-To summarize the preceding in a simple list, the five suggested best practices for test automation success are:
+To summarize the preceding in a simple list, the 5 suggested best practices for Test Automation success are:

 - Focus on the methodology, not the tool